 4.4 – The convention budget and fee structure is based on utilizing participants as volunteers to fulfill various convention tasks.
 For this reason, compensation or discounts on registration fees or membership fees will not be provided to participants in return for their voluntary contributions to the convention.
 The association does realize that some of the required tasks take more time or effort, and the association recognizes those participants’ involvement.

 4.5 – The AKA is a non-profit association.
 As a special incentive to attend, overseas guests who face additional expenses will receive a 10 percent (10%) discount towards registration fees.
 This discount does not apply to registrants from North America.

-4.6 – Reasonable travel, lodging and registration fees for the President, Executive Director, Kiting Editor and the Convention Manager for the convention will be covered by the AKA.
-The AKA BOD will define “reasonable”.
+4.6 – The AKA will cover reasonable travel, lodging, and registration fees for the President, Executive Director, Kiting Editor, and the Convention Manager for the convention.
+The AKA BOD will define “reasonable.”

 4.7 – Workshop presenters of “make and take” style workshops may collect a supplies fee from workshop participants provided that the fee is published in the on-site program for the workshop and is no more than necessary to cover the actual cost of the supplies that the participants will use.
 The presenter may be required to provide proof that the supplies fee is no more than is necessary to cover the supplies needed for that workshop.
 No more than 20% of the workshops offered at a convention may have an added supplies fee.

-4.8 – Guest speakers, providing a presentation deemed to be beneficial to convention attendees, may be compensated for reasonable travel and lodging expenses related to their presentation.
-This compensation will be determined and approved by the AKA BOD and will be included in the convention budget as opposed to being charged to AKA general funds.
+4.8 – Guest speakers, providing a presentation deemed beneficial to convention attendees, may be compensated for reasonable travel and lodging expenses related to their presentation.
+This compensation will be determined and approved by the AKA BOD and will be included in the convention budget instead of being charged to AKA general funds.
 A guest speaker is not required to be an AKA member or a convention registrant.
 Guest speakers cannot derive financial gain from the presentation.

 5. Competitions and Awards: